Skip to main content

 Serve hot!

-Tips for For The Tastiest Cauliflower Parathas
+Tips for the Tastiest Cauliflower Parathas

 • If using fresh cauliflower, make sure to cut the cauliflower into florets before rinsing them thoroughly.
 This will help cleaning the cauliflower much easier before preparing riced cauliflower.